aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/10-exit-cluster.md

 Congratulations, you have deployed a HPC Cluster on AWS !

 In this lab, you have:
-- Configured your HPC Cluster
+- Configured and deployed your HPC Cluster with Pcluster Manager
-- Deployed a HPC Cluster in the cloud using AWS ParallelCluster's CLI.
 - Connected and executed a sample application on your HPC Cluster.
+- Observed the scaling of instances when jobs are submitted.

-In the next lab, you will learn how to interact with the new AWS ParallelCluster API using Python and through an open-source GUI called the *Pcluster Manager*.
+In the next part of the lab, you will learn how to interact with the new *AWS ParallelCluster API* using Python.

 You can learn more about AWS ParallelCluster by visiting the [documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) page.